bramley/phplist-plugin-captcha/README.md

 Expand the zip file, then copy the securimage directory to your web site.

 On the phplist Settings page, in the Captcha section, you must then specify the web path to the securimage directory.
-If you copied the Securimage package to the root of your web site then the path would be `/securimage`.
+For example, if you copied the Securimage package to the root of your web site then the path would be `/securimage`.

 ###Settings###